 2. Traction alopecia

 Too-tight ponytails or braids and heavy hair extensions can permanently damage hair follicles, causing permanent hair loss.
 Loosen up your hairstyles, and be sure to rotate your looks to avoid breakage.
-Headgear like sports helmets and over-ear headphone can also cause traction alopecia.
+Headgear like sports helmets and over-ear headphones can also cause traction alopecia.

 Chemical-based treatments like bleaching, relaxing, dyeing, and perming can cause hair to fall out.
 Using heat tools on a high heat setting too often can also cause hair strands to break off.

-Hormone-related illnesses like like thyroid disease, lupus, and polycystic ovarian syndrome tend to emerge during the teenage years.
+Hormone-related illnesses like thyroid disease, lupus, and polycystic ovarian syndrome tend to emerge during the teenage years.
 Unfortunately, many of these endocrinal illnesses can cause hair loss.

 5. Alopecia areata